ms3744/CarnEvil_Knights/README.md

 # Group Members
 Megha Sharma, Nikita Singh, Fathima Saaraah Sinnalebbe, Lakshmi Sivadas, Prithyuksha Viswanathan

+# Instructions
+Enter user details
+Once entered the game - use SPACE KEY to jump over graves Once entered the game - user RIGHT KEY to slash the ghosts (The ghosts will only be slashed if they are close enough)

 The repository has two main sides, the client and server.
 The client side is stored in the client folder

 # Client